cisagov/LME/README.md

 2. fixing a few issues with wazuh (in a future release this won't be necessary)
 3. setting up custom LME dashboards
 4. setting up wazuh's dashboards
+5. setting up a read only user for analysts to connect and query LME's data

 Luckily we've packed this in a script for you.
 Before running it we want to make sure our podman containers are healthy and setup.
 Run the command `sudo -i podman ps --format "{{.Names}} {{.Status}}"`
 ```bash